Karmalakas/grav-plugin-translate-date/README.md

 ## Usage

+### Basic

-You should add months and weekdays names in your language to your languages file.
+If you use `basic` processor, you should add months and weekdays names in your language to your languages file.
 Eg.:

 ```yml
 en: